-Peoria Unified is committed to partnering with parents.
-If you ever have a concern regarding your child, I urge you to reach out to their teacher and principal.
 I believe that together we are stronger.
-When students, parents, teachers and staff have a voice in the decision-making process, we are truly prepared to fulfill our vision and make certain that every student, every day, is prepared to shape tomorrow.
+When students, parents, teachers and staff have a voice in the decisionmaking process, we are truly prepared to fulfill our vision and make certain that every student, every day, is prepared to shape tomorrow.
 Thank you for making Peoria Unified your choice for your child's education and for supporting public education.